-Submission of the budget to EAC for approval was running late and the team needed to get off site to make the preparation without interruption.
-During the time, the team put in effort till late in the night in order to submit the budget on time.
+Submission of the budget to EAC for approval was running late and the team needed to get off site to prepare without interruption.
+During the time, the team put in effort until late in the night in order to submit the budget on time.